 What makes AOS creatives seem especially difficult is the requirement to focus on discovery.
 To reduce the stress of producing a first draft, don’t worry about focusing on discovery.
 You can deal with that later as you redraft.
 Instead, focus on your characters, your structure, and your plot.

-The Board of Studies, Training and Education Standards (BOSTES) chooses themes like belonging, journeys, and discovery for AOS because they are universal human experiences.
+The NSW Education Standards Authority (NESA, formerly BOSTES) chooses themes like belonging, journeys, and discovery for AOS because they are universal human experiences.
 These themes will always exist to a degree in any narrative you write, so the best approach is to finish your first draft.
 You can then tease aspects of discovery out and amplify them as you redraft your creative.

 The purpose of a first draft is to get the skeleton of your narrative.
 Don’t write a first draft expecting to produce a perfect creative.
 Instead, aim to have three features in your first draft: characters, plot, and structure.